qingreee1/material-theme-jetbrains-docs/_posts/2018-09-13-the-icon-replacer.md

 But if this solution worked for most icons of the IDE, there is an area where it is not working: when the static fields are contained in classes loaded by <u>external plugins</u>.
 By external plugins, we mean plugins such as Gradle, Maven, but also complete IDEs such as Android Studio, DataGrip or RubyMine!

 To circumvent these limitations, a prior solution was to conditionally load sub-instances of IconReplacer, when a plugin is present.
-So we had an IconReplacer for RubyMine, for DataGrip, for PHPStorm, for PyCharm etc...
+So we had an IconReplacer for RubyMine, for DataGrip, for PhpStorm, for PyCharm etc...
 But that means that for every plugin out there, we had to implement an IconReplacer, which is starting to becoming very inconvenient.
 And also, sometimes it didn't even work.

 And there was another problem, it's about the extensions.
 Some icons were png, some were svg, some were gifs, some were accented icons, some were animated icons etc...
 It was far from perfect.

-Then there was the big uproar about Jetbrains replacing the icons with black and white equivalents, and the rising of solutions bringing back the old icons.
+Then there was the big uproar about JetBrains replacing the icons with black and white equivalents, and the rising of solutions bringing back the old icons.
 That's where I learnt that there was another way to fix the icons issue which would not use reflection at all: **IconPathPatcher**.

 ----
 To be continued...